MaBeuLux88/mongodb-4.0-demos/README.md

 MongoDB’s transactions are a conversational set of related operations that must atomically commit or fully rollback with all-or-nothing execution.

 Transactions are used to make sure operations are atomic even across multiple collections or databases.
-Thus, another user can only see all the operations or none of them with snapshot isolation reads.
+Thus, with snapshot isolation reads, another user can only see all the operations or none of them.

 Let’s now add a shopping cart to our example.